lcapossio/fresca/rpi/README.md

 **fresca-link** is a program run on a host that listens to the UART connected to the **fresca-controller** and parses the packets for data logging and/or displaying

+### Requirements

+Python installed in your OS with **pyserial** for your python environment.
+On Linux do: `sudo pip install pyserial`.
+Currently only tested for python 2.7

 ### Usage

 Connect the host to the **fresca-controller** UART.
 You may need to use a level converter from 5v to 3.3v viceversa